hack-n-heat/hack-and-heat-terraform-2024/README.md

 - 3.5 In the outputs.tf file in the module folder define the self links of the resources

 ## Task 4 - HCP Terraform and Remote State
+- 4.0 Destroy your current infrastructure using `terraform destroy`as we will now spin up the environment using HCP Terraform.
 - 4.1 Delete your `sa_key.json`.
 It is not best practice to authorize via service account keys that fly around ✈️.
 - 4.2 Follow the TFE_SETUP.md and connect your repository to HCP Terraform.
 - 4.3 Instead of using `terraform plan` and `terraform apply` locally, push your code to the repository and follow the triggered GitHub action.